Background

 A good safety culture in healthcare is one that includes value and respect for diversity, strong leadership and teamwork, openness to learning, and staff who feel psychologically safe (an environment where each individual feels they will be treated fairly and compassionately if they speak up).
 The NHS Patient Safety Strategy aims to monitor and support the development of a strong patient safety culture in the NHS to continuously improve the safety of care.

-Caregivers are accountable for being capable, conscientious and not engaging in unsafe behaviour, but should not be held accountable for system failures.
+Caregivers are accountable for being capable, conscientious and engaging in safe behaviour, but should not be held accountable for system failures.
 Leaders should hear patients’ and caregivers’ concerns regarding defects which interfere with the delivery of safe care, and promote improvements in safety.

 Safety culture and burnout

 NHS Staff Survey respondents are asked a number of questions relating to health and safety at work.
-This includes whether they have the resources they require to do their work, whether they are able to fulfil the various tasks required of them, and whether there are enough staff enabling them to do their job properly.
-Failures in these areas risk compromising the safety of both staff and patients.
-Although scores rose in 2020 compared with the previous year, they have seen a decline in the 2021 survey.
-The percentage of staff agreeing that there are enough staff in their organisation to facilitate them doing their job properly decreased by 11 percentage points, from 38% in 2020 to 27% in 2021.
-This data suggests an overwhelming perception that the current availability of human resources poses a great risk to effective service delivery, and that this is a bigger issue than the availability of material resources and equipment.
+These include if they have the resources they require to do their work, if they are able to fulfil the various tasks required of them, and if they believe that there are enough staff at their organisation for them to do their work properly.
+Failure in these areas risks compromising the safety of both staff and patients.
+Although positive responses increased in 2020 compared with the previous year, they declined from 2021 onwards.
+The biggest decline was seen in the percentage of staff agreeing that there were enough staff in their organisation to facilitate them doing their job, which decreased from 38% in 2020 to 32% in 2023.
+Furthermore, in 2023, 59% of staff agreed to having adequate materials to work with and only 47% said they were able to meet conflicting demands on their time at work.
+This data suggests that the current availability of human resources may pose a great risk to effective service delivery, and that this is a bigger issue than the availability of material resources and equipment.

-In 2021, staff were asked questions specifically relating to burnout for the first time, leading to the finding that 34% of surveyed staff either ‘Often’ or ‘Always’ felt burnt out as a result of their work.
-This provides further evidence regarding the adverse effects of resource strain.
-Not only does burnout negatively affect the individuals who are experiencing it, but also, studies suggest, the quality of care they provide.
+In 2021, staff were asked questions specifically relating to burnout for the first time.
+The proportion of surveyed staff who either ‘Often’ or ‘Always’ felt burnt out because of their work was 34% in 2021 and dropped to 30% in 2023.
+This provides further evidence regarding the adverse effects of resource and staff strain.
+Burnout negatively affects not only the individuals who are experiencing it, but also the quality of care they provide.

 Raising concerns about safety

-In the 2021 NHS Staff Survey, nurses and midwives were still amongst those who felt the most secure raising concerns about unsafe clinical practice, but were joined at the top by social workers and those in public health, with 80% of each group agreeing or strongly agreeing with the statement.
-This compares to 78% of medical/dental consultants, 70% of medical/dental trainees and 71% of ambulance staff.
+In the 2023 NHS Staff Survey, nurses and midwives were amongst those who felt the most secure raising concerns about unsafe clinical practice, at 81% of respondents.
+They were followed by social workers, those in public health, and allied health professionals, with at least 76% of each group agreeing or strongly agreeing with the statement.
+This compares with 74% of healthcare assistants, 73% of general management and 72% medical/dental consultants.

 About this data